UM System Risk and Insurance Management website

 In circumstances where the property owner demands or expects that extension accept personal injury liability associated with the activity, we can discuss with Risk and Insurance Management and possibly get a letter indicating the specific event is covered or we can work with Risk and Insurance Management to purchase additional insurance for a specific event.
 There is not a blanket statement that says the university will accept all responsibility for injuries at a site simply because extension is conducting a program there.
 Many times for 4-H events additional insurance is purchased.

-The subject has arisen of liability coverage for Master Gardener volunteers while participating in approved service activities.
+The subject has arisen of liability coverage for MU Extension volunteers while participating in approved service activities.
 The University of Missouri provides defense and protection against loss, damage or expense for its employees, students and volunteers.
-The terms and conditions of coverage are outlined in the University’s Collected Rules and Regulations 490.010.
+The terms and conditions of coverage are outlined in the University's Collected Rules and Regulations 490.010.